Shou-Yue/recipe-project/README.md

 1. `RAW_recipes.csv` contains all recipes
 2. `RAW_interactions.csv` contains all reviews and ratings submitted for recipes in `RAW_interactions.csv`

-The dataset contains meticulously designed recipes that are for all possiblescenarios, ranging across all cuisines and difficulty, and using all different kinds of ingredients. **Therefore, it comes to our interest to study the factors that determine rating of a recipe** and ultimately determine the preference of the general public.
+The dataset contains meticulously designed recipes that are for all possible scenarios, ranging across all cuisines and difficulty, and using all different kinds of ingredients. **Therefore, it comes to our interest to study the factors that determine rating of a recipe** and ultimately determine the preference of the general public.

 With all being said, we will first start by cleaning the dataset and conduct some exploratory analysis.